These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 In the context of this agreement, "consequential loss" includes any consequential loss, indirect loss, real or anticipated loss of profit, loss of benefit, loss of revenue, loss of business, loss of goodwill, loss of opportunity, loss of savings, loss of reputation, loss of use and or loss or corruption of data, whether under statute, contract, equity, tort (including negligence), indemnity, or otherwise.

 Our software is intended to be used as educational tools and is not a substitute for professional medical advice or treatment.
 Our software is not intended to replace the clinical judgment and expertise of a healthcare professional, nor the consultation of authoritative sources like medical textbooks, drug prescribing information, and professional and institutional guidelines.
 Although significant effort is put into creating and maintaining the content, we do not warrant or guarantee its accuracy or currency.
 It is the responsibility of the user to confirm the accuracy of all content.
 The information within our software is based primarily on clinical practice standards within the United States of America and may not be appropriate for use in other countries.
 The user is advised to consult authoritative sources before making any clinical decisions.
 Before prescribing or administering any drug, the user must review the manufacturer's current product information or package insert for accepted indications, dosage, adverse effects, contraindications and any other information pertinent to appropriate use.
 The developer assumes no responsibility for any loss, injury, and or damage to persons or property arising from or related to any use of our products.
-By using our software, the user assumes liability for and shall indemnify, defend, protect, save, and hold harmless palmER Worldwide LLC, its directors, officers, and agents, from and against any and all liabilities, claims, demands, suits, judgments, damages, and losses (including all costs, fees, and expenses in connection therewith or incident thereto), for death of, or injury or harm to, any person whomsoever, and for loss of, damage to, or destruction of any property whatsoever, including any loss of use thereof.
+Your indemnification obligations are set out in the Indemnification by Healthcare Users section below.

 Medical Liability Limitation